 Backup Outlook PST Files

-- The risk is that hard drives may fail and files get corrupted so it’s really important that you backup these files to an external hard drive or any other storage solution.
+- The risk is that hard drives may fail and files may get corrupted, so it’s really important that you backup these files to an external hard drive or any other storage solution.
 That’s why I recommend keeping all your files in one place.
 This makes it easier to back them up.

-These are the different ways to use archive email on outlook to clean up your mailbox.
+These are the different ways to use archive email on Outlook to clean up your mailbox.